cockroachdb/docs/src/current/v23.2/cluster-virtualization-overview.md

 When connected to a virtual cluster from DB Console:

-- Most pages and views are scoped to the virtual cluster.
+- Most pages and views are scoped to a virtual cluster.
 - By default, the DB Console displays only metrics about that virtual cluster, and excludes metrics for other virtual clusters and the system virtual cluster.
 DB Console pages related to SQL activity and jobs are visible only from a virtual cluster and not from the system virtual cluster.
 - By default, some pages and views are by default viewable only from the system virtual cluster, including those pertaining to overall cluster health.